johnB007/Defender_XDR/Dashboards/SYSVOL-DC-Replication-Monitor/README.md

 # DC SYSVOL and AD Replication Health Monitor

 ## Intro
 This package publishes a Microsoft Sentinel / Azure Monitor workbook for Domain Controller replication health from a sysadmin and security operations perspective.
+Using the XPath: DFS Replication!* , File Replication Service!*, Directory Service!*

 It is built for day-1 operations with:
 - Environment-wide replication KPIs